JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 [Extension Point List](extension_point_list.md) contains all available extension points in IntelliJ Platform and from bundled plugins in IntelliJ IDEA.

-Alternatively (or when using 3rd party extension points), all available extension points for the specified namespace can be listed using auto-completion inside the `<extensions>` block in `plugin.xml`.
+Alternatively (or when using 3rd party extension points), all available extension points for the specified namespace can be listed using auto-completion inside the `<extensions>` block in <path>plugin.xml</path>.
-Use **View \| Quick Documentation** in the lookup list to access more information about the extension point and implementation (if applicable).
+Use <menupath>View | Quick Documentation</menupath> in the lookup list to access more information about the extension point and implementation (if applicable).

 Browse usages inside existing implementations of open-source IntelliJ Platform plugins via [IntelliJ Platform Explorer](https://jb.gg/ipe).